Larkin House

 The Larkin House is a historic house at 464 Calle Principal in Monterey, California.
 Built in 1835 by Thomas O. Larkin, it is claimed to be the first two-story house in all of California, with a design combining Spanish Colonial building methods with New England architectural features to create the popular Monterey Colonial style of architecture.
 The Larkin House is both a National and a California Historical Landmark, and is a featured property of Monterey State Historic Park.
+It formerly operated as the United States Consulate to Mexico in Alta California.

 Description

 The Larkin House is located in the historic center of Monterey, California, at the southwest corner of Calle Principal and Jefferson Street.
 It is a two-story wood-frame structure, with walls of adobe and a low-pitch hip roof.
 Three of its four sides are covered by a two-story wood-frame flat-roof veranda.
 The post-and-beam framing is exposed in the interior, where there is also a fireplace and chimney.

 The building was originally part of a large piece of property at Calle Principal in Monterey.
 It shares a parcel of land with the Sherman Quarters.
 In William T. Sherman's memoirs, he described the house as "the adobe back of Larkin's.
 The entrance is located in the gardens of the Larkin House."